brfar/M101JS/Week2_CRUD/CRUD.md

 > db.movieDetails.find({ "writers": ["Ethan Coen", "Joel Coen"] }).count()
 ```

-In this example, our search is going to indentify documents by an exact match to an array of one or more values.
+In this example, our search is going to identify documents by an exact match to an array of one or more values.
 For these types of queries, the order of elements matter.
 Meaning that I will only match documents that have Ethan Coen followed by Joel Coen.

 It's more common that we match documents for which a single element of the array matches selectors in our query: